entropy-flux/Tannic/README.md

 ## Status

 Note: Tannic is currently in an early development stage.
 It is functional but not fully optimized, and some features may still have bugs.
-The C backend API—used to extend the library—is under active development and may change significantly.
+The C backend API, used to extend the library, is under active development and may change significantly.
 The public API described in the documentation is mostly stable, with only minor breaking changes expected as the library evolves.

-While the library is currently written in C++23, the arrival of C++26, is shaping up to be a monumental- too significant to ignore.
+While the library is currently written in C++23, the arrival of C++26, is shaping up to be a monumental, too significant to ignore.
 At some point, it may be requirement for Tannic.

 ## Features